Getting started

 The verdict math depends on three things you should set once and forget:

 - Your zip code — drives the shipping calculator.
 Settings → Calculation defaults → ZIP.
-Default examples in the prototype use Houston (77062).

 - Your buyer fee tier — Copart's tier table is the default; if you're at a different fee tier or you've negotiated something custom, override it.
 Settings → Fee tiers.